MikhailKarim/Linux-Security-Audit-Tool/README.md

 **Overview**

-This project explores how security audits can be automated on Linux systems.
-It inspects system configuration and permissions to identify common security weaknesses such as insecure SSH settings, misconfigured privileges, and weak file permissions.
+This project demonstrates how security audits can be automated on Linux systems by identifying common misconfigurations such as insecure SSH settings, privilege issues, and weak file permissions.

-The tool focuses on practical system hardening checks and produces clear audit-style output to help understand potential risks and recommended mitigations.

 **Features**